vishnuprkv/Netflixcontent/README.md

 ## Overview
-This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
-The goal is to extract valuable insights and answer various business questions based on the dataset.
-The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.
+The primary goal of this project is to perform an in-depth analysis of Netflix’s catalog of movies and TV shows using SQL.
+By exploring and querying the dataset, the project aims to uncover meaningful insights and answer key business questions that can inform content strategy, market trends, and user preferences.
+This project demonstrates the practical application of SQL for data exploration, data cleaning, and business intelligence.

 ## Objectives